Profile

 📦 Storage

-• Store your Cucchiteḍḍi in a tin or airtight container for up to 10 days.
+• Store the Cucchiteḍḍi in an airtight container or a tin to keep their delicate fragrance intact for up to 10 days.

 🍷 Pairing